Hi grad students,

 Friday, November 19, 12:15-2:00pm (EST) - online via Zoom

 What feminist futures can we aspire towards during an ongoing pandemic, profound losses, and forecasted uncertainties of climate breakdown?
 As feminist anthropologists, what do we owe our subjects, our peers, and ourselves?
 In this workshop, we will collaboratively brainstorm collective aspirations for the future of feminist work.

-Students interested in engaging with these questions in a small group virtual setting should submit a short (less than 1p) précis to Alix Johnson ([log in to unmask]<mailto:[log in to unmask]>) by November 5.
+Students interested in engaging with these questions in a small group virtual setting should submit a short (less than 1p) précis to Alix Johnson ([log in to unmask]) by November 5.
 Your précis should briefly introduce your research and speak to how you are grappling with feminist futures - whether in your research design, ethnographic practice, writing process, and/or professional goals.
 Applicants will be notified of acceptance by November 10.